Hollingsworth v. Perry: Pre-trial motions

 Plaintiffs filed a motion for a preliminary injunction that would have immediately restored same-sex marriage in California until the lawsuit was decided.
 Walker deferred a ruling on the motion and said he would instead "proceed directly and expeditiously to the merits".

-Plaintiffs requested that the campaign produce internal documents that relate to the purpose and intent of the amendment and the development of political messages during the campaign.
-The Proposition 8 proponents objected to the request because of the potential chilling effect on political speech, among other grounds.
+During discovery, the plaintiffs requested that the campaign produce internal documents that related to the purpose and intent of the amendment and the development of political messages during the campaign.
+The Proposition 8 proponents objected to the request because of the potential adverse effect on political speech, among other grounds.
 On October 1, Walker rejected the contention that the First Amendment shielded all of those communications.
-The proponents appealed that decision to the U.S. Court of Appeals for the Ninth Circuit and separately moved to stay the proceedings in the district court.
+The proponents appealed that decision to the United States Court of Appeals for the Ninth Circuit and separately moved to stay the proceedings in the district court.
 Stating that the proponents were unlikely to succeed in this appeal, Walker rejected the stay request on October 23.
 Regardless, the proponents continued to assert a First Amendment privilege over these documents, a sampling of which Walker reviewed privately.
 On December 11, 2009, the Ninth Circuit overturned Walker's ruling, saying that the release of the documents "would likely have a chilling effect on political association and the formulation of political expression" in a unanimous opinion by Raymond C. Fisher with Kim McLane Wardlaw and Marsha Berzon.

 In September, Proposition 8 proponents filed a motion for summary judgment.
 Running more than 100 pages, the motion asked the court to rule that Proposition 8 did not offend the U.S. Constitution without the need to find facts at a trial.
 The motion asserted that Baker v.
 Nelson foreclosed any further review by the court.
 Failing that, the motion argued that all of the couples' claims failed as a matter of law.
 After a two-hour hearing on October 13, Walker denied the motion.
 He noted that the Supreme Court doctrine on sexual orientation and gender discrimination had changed since 1972.
 Resolving the amendment's validity, Walker noted, required hearing testimony at trial.